 Thanks for visiting Tin and Thyme.
 If you make my stollen cakes, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Stollen Cakes.
 PIN IT.

 - 25 g mixed peel (optional) I used homemade candied citrus

 - 25 g ground almonds for best result, use freshly ground

 - 2 tbsp rum